 After leaving the boarding area the bobsled goes up hill, then comes down the mountain.
 There are many tight jerky turns — this is definitely not a smooth ride.
 Inside the mountain there are encounters with the Abominable Snowman before the bobsled eventually splashes down in the lake and proceeds to the unloading area.

-This is a Fastpass attraction.
+Lightning Lane access for Matterhorn Bobsleds is available with the purchase of Genie+.
 The standby line is usually quite long.
 The best time to ride is in the first hour after the park opens.

 A single rider line is available, which could mean a shorter wait time.

 The height requirement for this attraction is 42″.

 This is a rough, jarring ride.
 Pregnant women and those with back and neck problems or other medical conditions should not ride.

 Guests in wheelchairs or ECVs should enter through the regular queue and then go to the access gate at the boarding area, where they must transfer into the ride vehicle.

 When you’re high on the mountain you’ll get brief views of Disneyland from up high — this is especially pretty at night.

 The ride is about 2:15 minutes long.